Basidiomata scattered on the ground under Juniperus communis. Autumn. Only the holotype is known from Norway. Robich

 of the pileipellis tending to become somewhat gelatinized.

-Following the key in Maas Geesteranus (1992) M. aronsenii comes near to
+Following the key in Maas Geesteranus (1992) M. aronsenii comes close to

 M. abramsii (Murill) Murill and M.